MuthusaravananS/PINPOINT/README.md

 - **[structuralmodule-protease_inhibitors](https://huggingface.co/MuthuS97/structuralmodule-protease_inhibitors)**
   Unsupervised one-class autoencoder (PyOD/PyTorch) for structural filtering.
 Detects non-PI-like structures via high reconstruction error.
 Trained on ~18k curated protease inhibitor structures from MEROPS + AlphaFold.
-  → Input: standardized RCSB embeddings (not raw PDB/CIF).
+  → Input: standardized RCSB embeddings calculated from input .cif (not raw PDB/CIF).
 Use the provided scaler.

 If you use these in your work, please cite the repo / Hugging Face pages.